 Her teaching focuses on the social determinants of health, using social marketing to address social justice in communities, exploring how popular film and media construct our view of adolescents especially in terms of race, class, and gender.
 She was given the UWT Distinguished Teaching award in 2012 and featured in the Provost 2014 series of Innovators among us: Using technology to engage students.

 Paul Carrington, MAAssistant Director & Affiliate Instructor, Global Honors & Institute for Global Engagement

-Paul Carrington grew up in Shropshire, England, and graduated from the University of York with a BA in History and Politics and an MA in Comparative Politics in 2005.
-His studies of state history, development, and globalization helped kindle an enduring enthusiasm for overseas travel, and prior to settling down in the Northwest he spent considerable time living and teaching abroad.
+Paul grew up in Shropshire, England, and graduated from the University of York with a BA in History and Politics and an MA in Comparative Politics.
+His studies of state history, development and globalization helped kindle an enduring enthusiasm for international exchange, and he spent considerable time living and working abroad before joining UW Tacoma.

-A two-year placement as an English language instructor and cultural ambassador with the Japanese Exchange & Teaching (JET) program in rural Honshu furnished his first experience of internationalization projects at the community level.
-Paul later returned to Japan to resume teaching at a private English school near Nagoya, during which time his work also included the recruitment and coaching of advanced language students, helping them to prepare for their own overseas adventures.
-In addition to these two spells in East Asia he has also spent time teaching and developing educational programs at museums in Seattle and Wellington, New Zealand.
+A two-year placement as an English language instructor and cultural ambassador with the Japanese Exchange & Teaching (JET) program in rural Honshu provided Paul’s first experience of global engagement initiatives at a community level.
+Paul later returned to Japan to resume teaching at a private English school near Nagoya, during which time his work also included the recruitment and coaching of advanced language students, helping them to prepare for their own adventures abroad.
+In addition to these spells in East Asia he has spent time developing educational programs at museums in Seattle and Wellington, New Zealand.